pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 classifier = classifier.Classifier(predictor=predictor)
 ```

+`Classifier` is a subclass of `Chain`.
-What it does is simply to calculate loss value and to report it for this minibatch.
+What it does is simply to take a minibatch, calculate a loss value, and report it:

 ```python
 class Classifier(chainer.Chain):